grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 reservationCommand.Received(1).Execute(reservationInProgress);
 ```

 I already passed the `reservationInProgress` as the command will need to fill it.

-**Johnny:** Wait, it so happens that I prefer another way of passing this `reservationInProgress` to the `Execute()` method.
+**Johnny:** Wait, it so happens that I prefer another way of passing this `reservationInProgress` to the `reservationCommand`.
 Please, for now, make the `Execute()` method parameterless.

 **Benjamin:** As you wish, but I thought this would be a good place to pass it.

 **Johnny:** It might look like it, but typically, I want my commands to have parameterless execution methods.
-This way I can compose them more freely, using patterns such as decorator.
+This way I can compose them more freely, using patterns such as decorator[^DecoratorPattern].

 **Benjamin:** As you wish.
-I removed the parameter and now the `THEN` section looks like this:
+I reverted the last change and now the `THEN` section looks like this:

 ```csharp
 //THEN